Below is the list of areas with class suspensions on Tuesday, September 23, due to Super Typhoon Nando (Ragasa) and the southwest monsoon.

 • Up to 5.5 m: The remaining seaboard of Ilocos Sur; the seaboard of Isabela, and the western seaboard of Pangasinan.

-• Up to 5.0 m: The northeastern seaboard of Aurora; the northwestern seaboard of La Union.
+• Up to 5.0 m: The northwestern seaboard of La Union.

 • Sea travel is risky for all types or tonnage of vessels.
 All mariners must remain in port or, if underway, seek shelter or safe harbor as soon as possible until winds and waves subside.